UKPLab/sentence-transformers/README.md

 - **bert-large-nli-cls-token**: BERT-large with CLS token pooling.
 Performance: STSbenchmark: 78.29
 - **roberta-base-nli-mean-tokens**: RoBERTa-base with mean-tokens pooling.
 Performance: STSbenchmark: 77.42
 - **roberta-large-nli-mean-tokens**: RoBERTa-base with mean-tokens pooling.
 Performance: STSbenchmark: 78.58
-- **distilbert-base-uncased-nli-mean-tokens**: DistilBERT-base with mean-tokens pooling.
+- **distilbert-base-nli-mean-tokens**: DistilBERT-base with mean-tokens pooling.
 Performance: STSbenchmark: 76.97

 **Trained on STS data**

-These models were fine-tuned on the training set of the STS benchmark.
+These models were first fine-tuned on the AllNLI datasent, then on train set of STS benchmark.
 They are specifically well suited for semantic textual similarity.
 For more details, see: [sts-models.md](docs/pretrained-models/sts-models.md).
-- **bert-base-nli-stsb-mean-tokens**: BERT-base trained on AllNLI, then on STS benchmark training set.
-Performance: STSbenchmark: 85.14
+- **bert-base-nli-stsb-mean-tokens**: Performance: STSbenchmark: 85.14
-- **bert-large-nli-stsb-mean-tokens**: BERT-large trained on AllNLI, then on STS benchmark training set.
-Performance: STSbenchmark: 85.29
+- **bert-large-nli-stsb-mean-tokens**: Performance: STSbenchmark: 85.29
-- **roberta-base-nli-stsb-mean-tokens**: RoBERTa-base trained on AllNLI, then on STS benchmark training set.
-Performance: STSbenchmark: 85.40
+- **roberta-base-nli-stsb-mean-tokens**: Performance: STSbenchmark: 85.40
-- **roberta-large-nli-stsb-mean-tokens**: RoBERTa-large trained on AllNLI, then on STS benchmark training set.
-Performance: STSbenchmark: 86.31
+- **roberta-large-nli-stsb-mean-tokens**: Performance: STSbenchmark: 86.31
+- **distilbert-base-nli-stsb-mean-tokens**: Performance: STSbenchmark: 84.38

 **Trained on Wikipedia Sections Triplets**